‘My blue tick has passed away’: Twitter users mourn removal of legacy checkmarks

 The legacy checkmarks began disappearing towards the end of Thursday.

-Some of the biggest accounts losing their ticks include those of footballer Cristiano Ronaldo, cricketer Virat Kohli and former US president Donald Trump, as well as the official Twitter page for the pope.
+Some of the biggest accounts losing their ticks included those of footballer Cristiano Ronaldo, cricketer Virat Kohli and former US president Donald Trump, as well as the official Twitter page for the pope.

 Comedian Ricky Gervais let his 15.1 million followers know that his blue tick had gone.